Why No Decision Is the Most Expensive Outcome in B2B

 Apply a 20% close rate on recovered pipeline: $1.2M per year in additional revenue.
 From a single mechanism: making sure every touchpoint tells the same story.

-But the math actually compounds.
-Because consistent information doesn’t just recover stalled deals - it accelerates ones that would have closed anyway.
-When the buyer’s confidence model strengthens with each interaction instead of degrading, the sales cycle shortens.
-The champion builds the internal case faster.
-The executive conversation goes smoother.
+Because consistent information doesn’t just recover stalled deals: it accelerates ones that would have closed anyway.
+When the buyer’s confidence model strengthens with each interaction, the sales cycle shortens.

 Research from Gartner shows a 24-percentage-point growth gap between companies with aligned GTM messaging (20% growth) and those without (-4% growth) (Gartner GTM Alignment Study, 2024).
 Twenty-four points.
 That’s not a marginal improvement.
 It’s the difference between growing and shrinking.